Why Frac Pond Wind Exposure Is Different

 Choose Hexprotect AQUA when exposed water cannot be tolerated

-Hexprotect AQUA is the stronger fit when the site needs up to 99% surface coverage, a higher wind rating, or more complete protection against sunlight, evaporation, and wildlife access.
+Hexprotect AQUA is the stronger fit when the site needs up to 99% surface coverage or more complete protection against sunlight, evaporation, and wildlife access.
 Its interlocking geometry keeps the cover mat more cohesive than free-floating spheres.
+The wind record here is field data, not just a rating: Hexprotect AQUA installations have come through four named hurricanes — Florence (2018), Dorian (2019), Nicole (2022), and Helene (2024, Category 4) — with zero damage and zero repairs.

 Use Rhombo Hexoshield when evaporation reduction is the main economic driver